top of page

 The chrysolite of Ethiopia cannot compare with it, nor can it be valued in pure gold.
 Where then does wisdom come from?
 And where is the place of understanding?
 It is hidden from the eyes of all living, and concealed from the birds of the air. — Job 28:19–21 But in another visible world, completely unrelated to the first and occupying absolutely a different space (but both occupying total space), were the green swamps of Africa . . .
 The Elliptical Grave (1989) is one of L

 “No one has ever really slaked his thirst in the bogus waters of reality.
 But almost everyone has imagined that he has.
 And the imagining is just as good.
 It was once said that subjectivity and objectivity were opposite sides of the same coin.
 Now we know that they are the same reverse side of the same coin, and the face of the coin is blank.”
-It would be fun to have a chrestomathy of Lafferty’s ideas about media with smart connections drawn to media studies for at least two
+The Unique Media Imagination of Lafferty It would be a fun project to curate a chrestomathy of R. A. Lafferty’s thoughts on media, dra

 "Oh Whatta You Do When the Well Runs Dry?"
 (1974/1984) & "Fall of Pebble-Stones" (1977)